Zenglinxiao/ReinforcementLearning/session_2/README.md

 # Bandits algorithms, Practical session 2
-In this second practical, you are asked to put what you just learnt about bandits to good use.
-You are provided with the `main.py` file, a bandits test bed.
-Use `python main.py -h` to check how to use this file.
+In this second practical, I'm in the context of multi-armed bandit.
+The `main.py` file is provided, a bandits test bed.

 I've implemented:
 * Epsilon-greedy bandit